Skip to content

 1. Make sure your users are properly trained and aware of potential threats.
 Your users are your front line of defense.
 From a technical perspective, you can have the most secure network in the world, but it's only as tight as your users who are on it.
 If someone clicks on the wrong link or goes to the wrong website, you can easily be compromised.

-2. Conduct training with pseudo phishing attacks so that your users can learn what phishing is all about and how to react to a seemingly innocuous email.
+2. Conduct training with pseudo-phishing attacks so that your users can learn what phishing is all about and how to react to a seemingly innocuous email.
 Here's more information on what an effective cybersecurity user awareness training program looks like.

 3. Implement security policies within your network to lock down user rights and remove local Administrator level rights from users.
 This prevents most ransomware from running because the program simply doesn't have the needed rights to do so.
-We use a GPO (Group Policy Object) for our clients to do this automatically.
-This ensures all new users to the network are covered by this policy automatically.

 I can't stress enough the importance of this last bullet point.
 Too often, without a reliable backup you're just simply dead in the water when responding to an attack.
 Backups are like insurance.
 You don't want to pay for it because you don't want to use it, but how glad are you to have it in place when you need it!